What is the Financial Services Compensation Scheme (FSCS)?

 This depends what kind of financial product you're claiming compensation for.

 Deposit failures - ie when your bank, building society or credit union goes bust - are paid within seven days of making a claim.
-Most commonly, FSCS says these claims are paid in two or three days.
+Most commonly, the FSCS says these claims are paid in two or three days.

 Endowment claims, home finance and mortgage compensation typically takes six months to come through.